leomrtns/leomrtns.github.io/_drafts/shallowthinking.md

 So it's the same story: if you know the difference or how one usage leads to another then you'll likely mention it somewhere to avoied confusion.

+###
+the software "Galactica" https://twitter.com/leomrtns/status/1593552546576142340 reminded me of bad reviewers which are wrong but very confident ("you cannot use similar SC2 sequences, you must use a random sample")

+it seems as people read about something new and feel the need to use all buzzwords even if their combo doesnt make sense.